Edward G. Robinson: Little Caesar

 At this point, Robinson was becoming an established film actor.
 What began his rise to stardom was an acclaimed performance as the gangster Caesar Enrico "Rico" Bandello in Little Caesar (1931) at Warner Bros.

-Robinson signed a long-term contract with Warners Bros., casting him in another gangster film, Smart Money (1931), his only movie with James Cagney.
+Robinson signed a long-term contract with Warner Bros., casting him in another gangster film, Smart Money (1931), his only movie with James Cagney.
 He was reunited with Mervyn LeRoy, director of Little Caesar, in Five Star Final (1931), playing a journalist, and played a Tong gangster in The Hatchet Man (1932).

 Robinson made a third film with LeRoy, Two Seconds (1932) then did a melodrama directed by Howard Hawks, Tiger Shark (1932).

-Warners tried him in a biopic, Silver Dollar (1932), where Robinson played Horace Tabor, a comedy, The Little Giant (1933) and a romance, I Loved a Woman (1933).
+Warner Bros. tried him in a biopic, Silver Dollar (1932), where Robinson played Horace Tabor; a comedy, The Little Giant (1933); and a romance, I Loved a Woman (1933).

-Robinson was then in Dark Hazard (1934), and The Man with Two Faces (1934).
+Robinson was then in Dark Hazard (1934) and The Man with Two Faces (1934).

 He went to Columbia for The Whole Town's Talking (1935), a comedy directed by John Ford.
 Sam Goldwyn borrowed him for Barbary Coast (1935), again directed by Hawks.

-Back at Warners he did Bullets or Ballots (1936) then he went to Britain for Thunder in the City (1937).
+Back at Warner Bros., he did Bullets or Ballots (1936) then he went to Britain for Thunder in the City (1937).
 He made Kid Galahad (1937) with Bette Davis and Humphrey Bogart.
-MGM borrowed him for The Last Gangster (1937) then he did a comedy A Slight Case of Murder (1938).
-Again with Bogart in a supporting role, he was in The Amazing Dr. Clitterhouse (1938) then he was borrowed by Columbia for I Am the Law (1938).
+MGM borrowed him for The Last Gangster (1937), then he did a comedy A Slight Case of Murder (1938).
+Again with Bogart in a supporting role, he was in The Amazing Dr. Clitterhouse (1938) and then he was borrowed by Columbia for I Am the Law (1938).

 World War II

-At the time World War II broke out in Europe, he played an FBI agent in Confessions of a Nazi Spy (1939), the first American film which portrayed Nazism as a threat to the United States.
+At the time World War II broke out in Europe, he played an FBI agent in Confessions of a Nazi Spy (1939), the first American film that portrayed Nazism as a threat to the United States.

-He volunteered for military service in June 1942 but was disqualified due to his age which was 48, although he became an active and vocal critic of fascism and Nazism during that period.

-MGM borrowed him for Blackmail, (1939).
-Then to avoid being typecast he played the biomedical scientist and Nobel laureate Paul Ehrlich in Dr. Ehrlich's Magic Bullet (1940) and played Paul Julius Reuter in A Dispatch from Reuter's (1940).
+MGM borrowed him for Blackmail (1939).
+Then, to avoid being typecast, he played the biomedical scientist and Nobel laureate Paul Ehrlich in Dr. Ehrlich's Magic Bullet (1940) and played Paul Julius Reuter in A Dispatch from Reuters (1940).
 Both films were biographies of prominent Jewish public figures.
 In between, he and Bogart starred in Brother Orchid (1940).

-Robinson was teamed up with John Garfield in The Sea Wolf (1941) and George Raft in Manpower (1941).
-He went to MGM for Unholy Partners (1942) and made a comedy Larceny, Inc. (1942).
+Robinson was teamed up with John Garfield in The Sea Wolf (1941), and George Raft in Manpower (1941).
+He went to MGM for Unholy Partners (1942), and made a comedy Larceny, Inc. (1942).

+He volunteered for military service in June 1942 but was disqualified as he was aged 48; he was an active and vocal critic of fascism and Nazism during the war.